-It is common to find mushrooms in the lawn or garden especially during rainy seasons.
+It is common to find mushrooms in the lawn or garden especially during the rainy seasons.
+They have rooting systems called mycelia which exist underground, with the ability to grow up to half a mile per day.
 While mushrooms in lawn can present an interesting scenery, some species of the fungus can be poisonous to animals and human beings.
 Let’s find out the reason for mushrooms in the lawn and how to get rid of them.

 Why are Mushrooms Growing in my Lawn?